lavagetto/k8sh/README.md

 * cluster
 * namespace
 * pod
+* service
 * container

 are consequent directories in the hierarchy.
 While the cluster needs to be chosen with `use <cluster>`, all the other levels can be navigated with `cd <what>` and `ls`.
 For example, let's say we need to inspect the logs of an application called `gatekeeper` running within the `production` cluster, in namespace `auth`

 ```bash
 $ k8sh